 “Ryan, I hate my job, I’m miserable, I’m going to quit.
-You’re only 27 years old yet you have more freedom in your career than anyone I know.
-Teach me!”
+Can you help me out somehow?!”

-Then I told him if you’re willing to make the effort to learn, you can do what I do too.
-In fact, I can tell you the exact path to take right here on the phone, it’s that easy.
+Then I told him that if he was willing to make the effort to learn, he can do what I did too.
+In fact, I ended up telling him the path right there on the phone.

 Thankfully, my friend took my advice…

-In just 120 days he was able to quit his job on his own terms.
-He now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.
+And in just 120 days he was able to quit his job on his own terms.
+Now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.

-This blog post shares the exact path I laid out for him on the phone that day.
+So today this blog post shares the exact path I laid out for him on the phone.

 Step 1: Pick Something That Interests You [Days 1 – 3]